 We simply do not know, and maybe never will know, the proportions that each of the above mechanisms contribute to warming and cooling, but we do know that the climate cycles are related to the planetary orbits and are thus predictable.
 When scientists understand the dominance of energy derived from varying gravitational forces then it will be much easier to reconcile the observed facts that planetary orbits affect gravity input and thus the observed temperatures.
 And so, if we Invert the above plot of the 934 year cycle we see expected temperature trends here ...

 From 2003 the effect of El Niño had passed and a slightly declining trend has been observed.
 This is the net effect of the 60-year cycle starting to decline whilst the 934 year cycle is still rising.
 By 2014 the decline should be steeper and continue until at least 2027.
 (This statement was archived 22 August 2011 here) The "debate" over whether or not carbon dioxide can actually cause global warming comes down to an argument between Climatologists (well versed in forecasting the local weather) and Physicists well versed in what actually happens at the molecular level.
 Having majored in Physics, and done further extensive study in both climatology and physics, I will summarise the physics involved.
 Before we start, visit my new site, then read about this experiment and this review.
-Then have a look at this official NASA temperature data which shows that, for the last 12 months, temperatures have been slightly cooler on average than on corresponding dates in 2003.
-The Physicists are right.
-Air molecules (which are mostly nitrogen and oxygen) collide with molecules at the surface of the Earth's crust (or on top of the ocean) and gain heat (extra kinetic energy) by conduction.
-They then rise by convection making space for cooler molecules to collide with the surface and repeat the process until equilibrium is achieved.
-Most of the warming of the lower atmosphere from absolute zero (which is minus 273.15 degrees C) has taken place this way since the formation of the Earth, with the process still working on cloudy days and also at night.
-During the day the sun radiates light and heat in the form of electromagnetic radiation.
-We can think of the sun's radiation (or insolation) as a stream of radiation which contains energy that can be converted to heat when it strikes the Earth's surface, be that land or water.
-The warmer surface starts warming the air even more and heat rises by the processes explained above.
-The Earth also radiates some itself, but being only about 300 deg.K its radiation has frequencies and wavelengths in the infrared range as shown here.
+Then have a look at this official NASA temperature data which shows that in 2011 temperatures were slightly cooler on average than on corresponding dates in 2003.
+There's been no warming from 1998 to 2016.
+Climatologists think that air molecules (which are mostly nitrogen and oxygen) collide with molecules at the surface of the Earth's crust (or on top of the ocean) and gain heat (extra kinetic energy) by conduction.
+They think that these molecules always rise by convection making space for cooler molecules to collide with the surface and repeat the process until equilibrium is achieved.
+They think that most of the warming of the lower atmosphere from absolute zero (which is minus 273.15 degrees C) has taken place this way since the formation of the Earth, but we find that the Sun's radiation is not strong enough to bring about this process all over the sunlit hemisphere.
+During the day the Sun radiates light and heat in the form of electromagnetic radiation.
+We can think of the Sun's radiation (or insolation) as a stream of radiation which contains energy that sometimes can be converted to heat when it strikes the Earth's surface, but not always in all locations.
+The solar radiation is not sufficient to explain the mean surface temperature and this is not the only way that the Earth's surface gets warmed.
+We also need to understand that the Earth radiates some energy itself, but being only about 300 deg.K its radiation has frequencies and wavelengths in the infrared range as shown here.
 Carbon dioxide molecules can "capture" some of this radiation, with particular wavelengths, and get warmer.
 But the CO2 molecules then emit more radiation in any direction) and cool off again to some extent.
-The models (such as demonstrated in these diagrams from NASA) incorrectly refer to "convection" from the Earth's surface to the atmosphere.
-In fact heat transfers by conduction (sometimes called "diffusion") which involves the collision processes described above.
-Warm air then rises by convection and only greenhouse gases can collect the heat and radiate it away.
-However, contrary to what is claimed, radiation from the atmosphere back to the surface does not warm the surface, as is explained by Professor Claes Johnson here.
+The models (such as demonstrated in these diagrams from NASA) incorrectly add together solar radiation and atmospheric radiation, implying that it is the atmospheric radiation which supposedly helps the Sun to achieve the observed mean surface temperatures.
+But that is not the case.
+Contrary to what is claimed, radiation from the atmosphere back to the surface does not warm the surface, as is explained by Professor Claes Johnson here.
 This is a critical flaw in all the standard explanations of the assumed atmospheric greenhouse effect.
 Such an effect is a physical impossibility.

 It may help to imagine the atmosphere as an ocean containing heat energy represented by the water.
 The water flows into a lake which represents the very outer surface of the Earth's crust and the first few metres of the atmosphere in which we live.
 In the background is a mountain range (deeper inside the Earth) with creeks leading down to the lake.
 The height of the mountains and the height of the surface of the water represent temperatures in the crust and atmosphere.
 When the ocean reaches high tide (during the day) the level of the lake also rises, even more so with king tides representing summer.
 But at low tide (night) the water level of the lake (temperature) falls as water (heat) flows back out into the ocean (atmosphere) and thence to space.
 Because of the height (temperature) of the mountains, water from the ocean and the lake will never flow back up the creeks to the top of the mountains.
 The average amount of water stored in the lake will not vary over the years.